 Growing up in northern Ohio, I learned to recognize the change of season by looking at the trees.

-Okay, the temperature was an indication, but the most obvious pronouncement of the arrival of fall was the colorful display of leaves gracing the limbs before falling gracefully to the ground.
+Okay, the temperature was an indication, too.
+But the most obvious pronouncement of the arrival of fall was the colorful display of leaves before they fall gracefully to the ground.
 Here in the Lowcountry, especially along our waterways, the trees do not reveal the same story.

 Even in the depths of winter, our maritime forest remains a beautiful collection of deep greens.